Computational Indistinguishability between Quantum States and Its Cryptographic Application: Cryptographic Properties of

-All the cryptographic properties of \QSCDFF\ are consequences of the following remarkable characteristics of the set ${\cal K}_n$ of the hidden permutations (although the definition of ${\cal K}_n$ seems somewhat artificial). ({\it i})~Each permutation $\pi\in{\cal K}_n$ is of order 2.
-This directly provides the trapdoor property of \QSCDFF . ({\it ii})~For any $\pi\in {\cal K}_n$, the conjugacy class of $\pi$ is equal to ${\cal K}_n$.
-This property enables us to prove the equivalence between the worst-case hardness and average-case hardness of \QSCDFF . ({\it iii})~The problem GA is (polynomial-time Turing) equivalent to its subproblem with the promise that any given graph has a unique non-trivial automorphism in ${\cal K}_n$ or none at all.
-This equivalence is used to give a complexity-theoretic lower bound of \QSCDFF ; that is, the average-case hardness of \QSCDFF\ is lower-bounded by the worst-case hardness of GA.
-For these proofs, we introduce two new techniques: ({\it i}) a variant of the so-called {\em coset sampling method\/}, which is broadly used in extensions of Shor's algorithm (see, e.g., \cite{Reg04a}) and ({\it ii}) a quantum version of the {\em hybrid argument}, which is a strong tool for many security reductions used in computational cryptography.
+All the cryptographic properties of \QSCDFF\ are consequences of the following characteristics of the set ${\cal K}_n$ of the hidden permutations. ({\it i})~Each permutation $\pi\in{\cal K}_n$ is of order 2.
+This provides the trapdoor of \QSCDFF . ({\it ii})~For any $\pi\in {\cal K}_n$, the conjugacy class $\{\tau^{-1}\pi\tau: \tau\in S_n \}$ of $\pi$ is equal to ${\cal K}_n$.
+This property enables us to prove the equivalence between the worst-case hardness and average-case hardness of \QSCDFF . ({\it iii})~The problem GA is (polynomial-time Turing) equivalent to its subproblem with the promise that any given graph has either a unique non-trivial automorphism in ${\cal K}_n$ or none at all.
+This equivalence relation is used to give a complexity-theoretic lower bound of \QSCDFF ; that is, the average-case hardness of \QSCDFF\ is lower-bounded by the worst-case hardness of GA.
+To prove those properties, we introduce two new techniques: ({\it i}) a variant of the so-called {\em coset sampling method\/}, which is widely used in various extensions of Shor's well-known algorithm (see, e.g., \cite{Reg04a}) and ({\it ii}) a quantum version of the {\em hybrid argument}, which is a powerful tool for many security reductions used in computational cryptography.